-A couple months ago my friend Jennifer taught a group of women from church how to make DIY coffee filter flowers.
-After a few false starts everyone was able to get the hang of it pretty quickly.
+A couple of months ago my friend Jennifer taught a group of women from church how to make DIY coffee filter flowers.
+After a few false starts, everyone was able to get the hang of it pretty quickly.
 The best part is every flower looks different but equally beautiful.

 I don’t post a lot of crafts.
 First, I’m a minimalist which means I like to keep a lot of knick-knacks around.
 Second, I prefer beauty DIY’s because I have more flexibility to be creative, instead of following instructions to a T.